/

 $200 – $400

 On-campus and off-campus accommodation choices are available.
-Austin is very inexpensive compared to other large cities, making it the most cost-effective alternative for international students among the cities mentioned.
+Austin is significantly less expensive compared to other large cities, making it the most cost-effective option for international students among the towns mentioned.

 Found it useful?